carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 ```

 When writing `__init__.py` files, it is important to consider what we _don't_ import.
-Above, we did not import any functions from `utils.py`, as these are only intended
+Note that we did not import any functions from `utils.py`, as these are only intended
 for use within the `models` sub-package, and there's no need to expose these
 implementation details to the user.
 A well crafted `__init__.py` allows us to define a
-public API while keeping the internals private, which makes it much easier to develop
+_public API_ while keeping the internals private, which makes it much easier to develop
 our project further without breaking things for the end-user.
 The following sub-section
 introduces the `__all__` variable, which allows us to more rigorously define a public
 API.